tfzhang006/paper-reading/Generative 3D Part Assembly via Dynamic Graph Learning.md

 - Dynamic part aggregation module
 	- A dense node set including all the part nodes.
 A sparse node set is created by aggregating all the geometrically-equivalent nodes into a single node via max-pooling.
 	- Alternatively updating the relation graph between the dense and sparse node sets.
+- Min-of-N loss to balance the assembly quality and diversity.
+The MoN loss encourages at least one of the predictions to be close to the ground truth data
+- The loss includes
 ## Evaluation

 ## Conclusion